FredHutch/sas7bdat-specification/sas7bdat.rst

 - determine purpose and pattern of 'page sequence signature' fields.
 Are they useful?
 - identify how non-ASCII encoding is specified
 - implement R options to read just header (and subheader) information without data, and an option to read just some data fields, and not all fields.
-  [The TSP implemenation already does this, and can also read a subset of the data rows.]
+  [The TSP implementation already does this, and can also read a subset of the data rows.]